Punnagai Poove: Plot

 Over the next few days, Nithya suffers with fever alone and refuses to attend further calls from Venkat.
 He decides to visit her, still under the impression that she was the one speaking to him all this while.
-When he finds out about her fever, he apologizes for his behavior but doesn't listen to her when she tries to tell him about the mistaken identity.
+When he finds out about her fever, he apologises for his behaviour but doesn't listen to her when she tries to tell him about the mistaken identity.
 He takes good care of her as she recovers, but Nithya is stricken with guilt at her inability to make him understand the truth.
 Soon, he shocks her once again by introducing her to his family and friends who tell about his good character and that she is lucky to have found Venkat.
 The same night Venkat proposes Nithya, who is overwhelmed by all the emotions and happiness from well wishers, and is unable to refuse his proposal or reveal the truth.
 She decides to play along and accept this new turn of events in her life.

 When Meera returns from her hometown, Nithya is unable to face her.
 She tries to confuse Meera telling that Venkat was simply fooling around.
 Meera refuses to believe Nithya's accusations and challenges that she will continue to wait for Venkat to meet her in person, and express his love for her.
 Meanwhile, Nithya plants a false impression about Meera to Venkat that she is a possessive friend who is trying to sabotage their relationship, so he must not believe anything Meera tells hereafter.
 Venkat gets a chance to go abroad for his job and manages to secure a job for Nithya as well.
 While trying to inform this news and talk about their wedding plans to Nithya, Venkat accidentally meets Meera, who thinks that Venkat is back for her and is on cloud nine, assuming that he really loves her.
 A harmless conversation makes things worse, and Meera assumes that the wedding plans are for her as well.

 Nithya is unable to bear the guilt of betraying both her friend and her fiancé and decides to tell the truth before they marry and leave for the States, when Meera meets with an accident and is critical at the hospital.
 Nithya confesses everything to an unconscious Meera and swears that she does not want to cheat her and marry Venkat.
 The day of the wedding arrives and Meera gains consciousness and goes to meet Nithya and Venkat.
 Nithya is ready to give up Venkat for Meera, but the latter refuses and forgives Nithya and willingly sacrifices her love for her friend.
 She says that they deserve each other and asks for Nithya's promise to keep this secret between themselves.
 Nithya and Venkat get married and a few years later we find that Meera has died as an unmarried woman, still holding the memories of her love for Venkat.